The Self-Hosted Family

 The stack:

-- CentOS Stream bootc for an immutable, unattended host
+- Image-based Linux via CentOS Stream and bootc for an immutable, unattended host

 - Authentik as a family identity provider (OIDC, LDAP, forward auth)